lostflux/buzzquiz/README.md

 ### On the Javascript Side

-- I implemented the described API in the assignment and used Javascript to parse JSON and populate the DOM.
+- I implemented an API that uses Javascript to parse JSON and populate the DOM
+  (somewhat what [React](https://reactjs.org/) does, but at a simplified level).
 - I also tried weighting the prompts differently based on how "relevant" I found each to be (how "representative" it was of the movie).
   Each prompt has a `weight` property and whoever wins the round